Finding the most comfortable bath shapes and styles: A breakdown

 A rectangular bath is often the most common type of bathing space found in houses.
 This style can be placed in the more common places that people want their bathtubs to be in.
 This includes features like alcoves or room corners in order to maximise space within the bathroom.
 Although often found against a wall, rectangular shapes come as freestanding baths as well.
 A freestanding bath takes up more floor footprint, but makes more of a statement.

-However, a rectangular shape is considered difficult to clean due to the hard-to-reach corners bulky frame.
+However, a rectangular shape can be considered difficult to clean due to the hard-to-reach corners and bulky frame.
 Installing this type of bath in alcoves will require a fair amount of wall space that your bathroom may not have.
 Other features need to be looked at, as different shapes suit different rooms.
 This is an important consideration.

 A square soaking tub shares many of the benefits as rectangular baths.
 Features include the ability to install the design in corners as corner baths or into alcoves with little issues.
 There are also a few non porous material options to retain heat, such as acrylic, natural stone and cast iron.
 Square bath shapes can also provide circular bathing wells for added comfort to better align and support your body.
 Designs include double ended and freestanding options